badola/blog/cpp/if_you_see_cut_paste.md

         std::cout << name ;    // BADOLA,ABHINAV
     }

-`std::rotate` is not only limited to string permutations but also to all sequenced containers.
-So all of our above discussion applies to `std::vector` as well.

 > A few years back I was astonished when a leading STL expert told me that they discovered that they could use rotate to speed up a quadratic implementation of the insert member function.
 I assumed that it was self-evident.
 >
 > Alexander Stepanov

+`std::rotate` is not only limited to string permutations but also to all sequenced containers.
+So all of our above discussion applies to `std::vector` as well.

+Want to move an element (or a group of elements) to the back of a vector v?

+    std::rotate(begin_of_items_to_move, end_of_items_to_move, v.end());

+Using rotate as our **cut-paste** algorithm has a limitation.
-Unfortunately, our cut-paste algorithm only works if the paste destination is towards the left of cut location.
+It only works if the *paste_location* is towards the left of *cut_start_location*.

-How can we create a high-level cut-paste algorithm using rotate?
+We can create a high-level cut-paste algorithm using rotate, which would be independent of the direction.

     cut_paste(cut_start_location, cut_end_location, paste_location) -> cursor_location
     {
-        if (paste_location < cut_start_location)
+        if (paste_location < cut_start_location)   // handles (case #1)
             return std::rotate(paste_location, cut_start_location, cut_end_location);

-        if (cut_end_location < paste_location)
+        if (cut_end_location < paste_location)     // handles (case #2)
             return std::rotate(cut_start_location, cut_end_location, paste_location);

-        // else - no-operation required, there will be no change in the data }
+        // else - no-operation required, there will be no change in the arrangement of data
+        // return the cut_end_location, cause that is where our cursor would be after the operation is complete return cut_end_location;
+    }

 Does this code piece seem familiar?
 Exactly!
-This is the famous `slide` algorithm by Sean Parent, displayed in his famous talk C++ Seasoning he gave at GoingNative 2013.
+This is the `slide` algorithm by Sean Parent, presented in his famous C++ Seasoning talk given at GoingNative 2013.
 You can read more about slide algorithm in https://www.fluentcpp.com/2018/04/20/ways-reordering-collection-stl/

-Insertion Sort - A sort that works with forward iterators.
+Another use case of rotate can be seen in Insertion Sort.
-Essentially you take a sorted list, cut the element just next to the end of sorted range.
+Essentially you take a sorted list, cut the element just next to the end of sorted range and paste it in its expected location within the sorted list.

-    template<class ForwardIterator, class Compare = std::less<>>
+    template<typename ForwardIt, typename Compare = std::less<>>
-    void insertion_sort(ForwardIterator first, ForwardIterator last, Compare cmp = Compare{}) {
+    void insertion_sort(ForwardIt first, ForwardIt last, Compare cmp = Compare{}) {
         for (auto it = first; it != last; ++it) {
-            auto const insertion = std::upper_bound(first, it, *it, cmp);
+            auto const insertion_point = std::upper_bound(first, it, *it, cmp);
-            std::rotate(insertion, it, std::next(it));
+            std::rotate(insertion_point, it, std::next(it));
         }
     }